chickenandstats/chickenstats/README.md

 game results, rosters, & play-by-play data.

-The below example scrapes the schedule for the Nashville Predators, extracts the game IDs, then scrapes play-by-play data for the first ten games.
+The below example scrapes the schedule for the Nashville Predators, extracts the game IDs, then scrapes play-by-play data for the first ten regular season games.

 ```python